mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/security/security.md

 ## Timestamps

 Aside from transaction ordering, bakers can manipulate other variables you might want to rely on.
-A classic example of such a value is `Tezos.get_now`.
+A classic example of such a value is `Mavryk.get_now`.
 Previously, it used to be equal to the current block timestamp.
 This behaviour has been changed to eliminate straightforward manipulations.
 Since Tezos is a distributed system, there is no way to make sure the block was produced _exactly_ at the specified time.
 Thus, bakers could slightly adjust the timestamp to make a transaction produce a different result.

-In the current protocol, `Tezos.get_now` is equal to the _previous_ block timestamp plus a fixed value.
-Although `Tezos.get_now` becomes less manipulable with this new behaviour, the only assumption you can make is that the operation goes through _roughly about_ the specified timestamp.
-And, of course, you should never use `Tezos.get_now` as a source of randomness.
+In the current protocol, `Mavryk.get_now` is equal to the _previous_ block timestamp plus a fixed value.
+Although `Mavryk.get_now` becomes less manipulable with this new behaviour, the only assumption you can make is that the operation goes through _roughly about_ the specified timestamp.
+And, of course, you should never use `Mavryk.get_now` as a source of randomness.

 ## Reentrancy and call injection